tjaynl/StarterProject/README.md

 # Starter Project
-This project is used for starting a new project from scratch
+This is a starter project is how i like to start with a new project.
+This is just a collection on stuff i learned during the years.

 # Requirements